 Build a portfolio project to showcase your programming and mathematical talents.
 Employers are naturally skeptical and it's way better to show than to tell.
 We'll guide you through choosing and building a project using the skills and techniques that they care about.

 Interview with amazing employers.
 Meet employers looking for top applicants.

 The program builds on your scientific training and provides you the skills needed to quickly have large industry impact.
-While a PhD or postdoc is excellent preparation, our experience has shown that academic researchers often lack a few key skills.
+While an advanced degree is excellent preparation, our experience has shown that academic researchers often lack a few key skills.
 The curriculum includes: